1 9 8 8 – 1 9 9 2 (UK)

 Dr France has left Sarah well provided for, with a large Edwardian detached house in Stipton (a leafy town about 70 miles out of London), which she shares with their 18-year-old daughter Clare (Janine Wood) and her seventy-something mother Eleanor (Joan Sanderson).

-”Mother” is a manipulative sort, but Henry had assured Sarah that, between the two of them, and with Clare’s help, they would cope with her presence without undue trouble.
-Now he’s gone and all three women have to cope ”after Henry”.
+”Mother” is a manipulative sort, but Henry had assured Sarah that, between the two of them and with Clare’s help, they would cope with her presence without undue trouble.
+Now he’s gone, and all three women must cope ”after Henry”.

 Of the three generations in the one household, Sarah is most definitely piggy in the middle, not only because of her age but also through simple geography – mother Eleanor resides in the upstairs flat and daughter Clare moves into the basement.

 Both women bring her grief – Mother is the ultimate in cunning, forever sapping Sarah’s confidence and undermining her principles.

 She is also a terrible gossip (Sarah calls Eleanor and her friends ”The Geriatric Mafia”), prone to making pronouncements about what she’s heard from “Valerie Brown on the pension counter’s sister Mary’s gentleman friend Maurice” or from her friend Vera Poling (Peggy Ann Wood) who lives at the Sycamores, a residential home for the elderly.

 Clare, meanwhile, is at that precocious age, keen to assert her independence when it suits her but equally quick to go running back to her mother when it doesn’t.

 Life being what it is, Eleanor and Clare frequently gang up on Sarah, whose only source of refuge is Russell (Jonathan Newth), the owner of Bygone Books, the second-hand bookshop where she works.